kiplimoboor/alx-system_engineering-devops/command_line_for_the_win/README.md

 The steps for using SFTP included:

-1. Establish sftp session in the sandbox.
-To establish the session, use the command ``sftp username@hostname``.
+1. Establish an SFTP session in the sandbox.
+	- To establish the session, use the command ``sftp username@hostname``.
 Enter the password when prompted.
-2. The hostname, username, and password provided by ALX was used for the project.
-2. Navigate to the directory where the file is to be uploaded.
-In this case.
-The directory was */command_line_for_the_win*.
+2. Navigate to the directory where the file is to be uploaded in the sandbox.
 3. Navigate to the directory with the screenshots in the local machine.
-Navigating in the local machine involved prefixing the sftp commands with an l.
-For example, while ``ls`` lists files in the sandbox, ``lls`` lists files in the local machine.
+	- Navigating in the local machine involved prefixing the sftp commands with an l.
+	- For example, while ``ls`` lists files in the sandbox, ``lls`` lists files in the local machine.
-4. Use the ``put`` command to upload necessary from local machine to the sandbox.
+4. Use the ``put`` command to upload necessary files from local machine to the sandbox.
-5. Ending the sftp session with the ``exit`` command.
+5. End the sftp session with the ``exit`` command.
 6. The  files are now available for any necessary actions in the sandbox.